jiayi-dev/FlightFinder-Frontend/README.md

 ### User Profile

 FlightFinder is designed for travelers, especially international students, who find searching for affordable flights frustrating and time-consuming.
-The app will be designed with accessibility in mind, following the Web Content Accessibility Guidelines (WCAG) and the Accessibility for Ontarians with Disabilities Act (AODA).
-This ensures that FlightFinder is easy to use for everyone, including people with disabilities.

 ### Features